 - Finish with curry leaves and mix that in.

 Some of my favorite weeknight dinner inspirations

-My inspiration to actually write up my curry rice kottu came from watching Marion Grasby making Indonesian nasi goreng on you tube.
+My inspiration to write up my curry rice kottu came from watching Marion Grasby making Indonesian nasi goreng on you tube.
 Nasi goreng is hugely popular in Sri Lanka and one of my personal favorites too.
-Along with curry kottu and nasi-goreng, check out some of my favorite dinner picks form Instagram bloggers Natasha Lk, Swasti’s recipes and Khin’s kitchen.
+Along with curry kottu and nasi-goreng, check out some of my favorite dinner picks from Instagram bloggers, Swasti’s recipes and Khin’s kitchen.